 • Consider increased transparency and engagement with buyers by providing other means of access to their operations, such as live video streams; and

-• Participate in certification renewals no less than bi-annually.
+• Participate in certification renewal annually or no less than every second year.

 Breeders who meet the criteria for certification and successfully pass the third-party audit will be designated as Canine Care Certified.